by Sasha Alyson

 2. This remark was from someone involved in education work in Cambodia, whose organization received free books from Room to Read, but who did not give permission to be quoted by name.
 Others have made similar comments about the inappropriateness of the books; a woman from the U.S. Embassy, as she described them, rolled here eyes so far back in her head I was concerned they might get stuck.
 Room to Read had seven years experience at the time, enough that it should have developed better judgment.
 The good news is that it seems to be setting up more helpful programs in recent years; that cannot be said of most large INGOs, which simply find a formula that pulls in donations, and change it only if something else will pull in more.

 3. From the home page of Books for Africa.
 That page also mentions three times that the INGO has received a 4-star rating from Charity Navigator, which said it “shows great ability to efficiently manage and grow organizational finances.”
 But these ratings are widely criticized for looking only at superficial, easily-obtained numbers which reveal nothing about a program’s impact.

 4. It’s not only book giveaways that undermine the societies where they are sent, while providing benefits for the charities that get involved.
 See: World Vision passes out losing-team t-shirts.

 5. Here, I’m writing about international charities.
 When books are donated for use within the same country, there’s a possibility of feedback from the recipients.
 These donations are sometimes useful.

-The author: Sasha Alyson has been active in literacy and education work in Laos and Southeast Asia since 2006.
-He writes regularly about how development projects frequently undermine the countries they claim to help.
+The author: Sasha Alyson has been active in literacy and education work in Southeast Asia since 2006.
+He writes about how development projects frequently undermine the countries they claim to help.